- Are you struggling with addiction?

 A sound and mentally healthy person is emotionally sound and mature enough to mark the difference between urging for something and fulfilling that urge.
-This is because there are some urges which cannot be fulfilled in a society or its fulfillment might have been stigmatized in a society.
-A mature self has ability to mark boundaries between doing and not doing according to the circumstances.
+This is because there are some urges which cannot be fulfilled in society or its fulfillment might have been stigmatized in society.
+A mature self has the ability to mark boundaries between doing and not doing according to the circumstances.
 This skill leads towards logical choices.
-An addict cannot make such logical choice by being impulsive.
+An addict cannot make such a logical choice by being impulsive.

 Dos of Emotional Regulation in Recovery

 - Honest sharing with therapist and family can help to talk about the problems quite openly.
-It can also help to learn the effective ways of dealing with strong emotions.
+It can also help to learn effective ways of dealing with strong emotions.

-- In recovery guilt can be very destructive.
+- In recovery, guilt can be very destructive.
 It is one of the major relapse triggers.
 So, it should be dealt skillfully.
-To avoid guilt the most important thing is to just focus on the present not on the past and future.
+To avoid guilt the most important thing is to just focus on the present, not on the past and future.

 - Complaint behavior regarding medicines.
-Addicts may show resistance to prescribed medication, due to assumed side effects referring to internet.
+Addicts may show resistance to prescribed medication, due to assumed side effects referring to the internet.